Rush?

 The conversation is confidential.

-You stay in control.
+You are in control.

-You stay in control.
+You are in control.

-The confidant offers a listening ear.
+The confidant provides a listening ear.

-The confidant offers a listening ear.
+The confidant provides a listening ear.

 The external counselor provides initial support.
 We listen to your story and look for a solution together.
 A external counselor is not a coach, mediator or lawyer, but guides you through the process and refers you to the right people to help you.

-The confidant thinks with you.
+The confidant thinks along with you.

-The confidant thinks with you.
+The confidant thinks along with you.

 Read more